-Inside Les Miles' Return to College Fooball and Attempt to Resurrect Kansas
+Inside the Return of Les Miles

 Moments after the game finishes, the makeshift stage is rapidly assembled.
 Temporary fences are arranged.
 Many students make their way from the stands to the turf to get a closer look at Ross, the evening's second act.

 No one seems to leave; if anything, they move closer.
 When Ross appears, a jolt of energy shoots throughout the stadium.
-When Miles joins him on stage, the vibrations of the response—a combination of Ross' performance and the crowd's collective joy—send shockwaves through the ground.
+When Miles joins him on stage, the vibrations of the response—a combination of Ross' performance and the crowd's collective joy—send shock waves through the ground.

 There will be time to bring this football program back to life.
 Long, difficult hours—perhaps years—to reshape a decade of misfortune.
 In many ways, this is what Miles has been searching for.